thatonedoseiai/PumpBot-ESP32/spec.md

 ### Program:
  - Starts inside of VM, main UI/Ux of PumpBot.
  - On first boot, PumpBot will open in a "Welcome!" screen, saying "Welcome to\nPumpBot!" in a Large font, with underneath, on the bottom of the screen, "Press ⤓ To Continue" in "Standard" font.
 After 5 seconds, that text will change out to other languages in a predetermined order, drawing over the previous text from left to right with a linear progression of about 0.5s.
- - After ⤓ (ENC-SW) is pressed, the screen will stop updating, then "Swipe Left".
-The following screens, outlied below, will be setup screens.
+ - After ⤓ (ENC-SW) is pressed, the screen will stop updating, then "Swipe Left" into Setup Screen 0.
+ - Setup Screen 0
+    - "Medium" text on the top, reading "Choose your Language", with a menu option, reading "Language", left justified, and in the same menu, right justified, the language selected.
+The languages can be scrolled through with the encoder, and selected by pressing the encoder switch.
+The language of this screen will change whenever the language is selected.
+On the very bottom of the screen, there will be an unselectable menu option displaying on the far right, "Apply".
+Pressing SW1 (underneath "Apply") will apply changes and immediately transition to Setup Screen 1.
+    If nothing is pressed within 30 seconds, the screen will "Swipe Right" back into the "Welcome!" screen.
  - Setup Screen 1
     - "Medium" text on the top, reading "How would you like to\nsetup PumpBot?", with 2 Menu Options, centered on the screen, reading "Wi-Fi Setup" and "Standalone Setup".
 In the "Tooltip", "Set up PumpBot by connecting another device" will be shown when "Wi-Fi Setup" is highlighted, and "Set up PumpBot without connecting another device" will be shown when "Standalone Setup" is highlighted.
     If "Wi-Fi Setup" is selected (by pressing SW1), transition immediately to Setup Screen 2.
 If "Standalone Setup" is selected, "Swipe Left" transition into menu 3.
-If nothing is pressed within 30 seconds, the screen will "Swipe Right" back into the "Welcome!" screen.
  - Setup Screen 2
     - "Medium" text, dead center of the screen, reading "Starting Wi-Fi Network...".
 An unselectable menu option on the bottom left of the screen will have the option "Cancel".
 Pressing "Cancel" (with SW0) will bring you back to Setup Screen 1.
 Once the Wi-Fi network has initialized, the screen will immediately transition to Setup Screen 2a.
  - Setup Screen 2a